Axopher/SimonGame/README.md

 # SimonGame
 ## Welcome to Simon Game
-- Test Your Memory
+- Just Run The File on your web browser
-- Just Run The File on your web browser and Have Fun
+- Test Your Memory Power and Have Fun Along the way...!